-While a few drinks once in a while is okay, drinking every time you go through something is an early sign of alcohol abuse.
+While a few drinks once in a while are okay, drinking every time you go through something is an early sign of alcohol abuse.

-In addition, drinking also has a strong link with depression.
+In addition, drinking also has a strong link to depression.
 The question is, which comes first: depression or drinking?
 Read on to find out.

 Depression or major depressive disorder is a serious medical condition that affects your disposition.
 It causes feelings of sadness or loss of interest in activities that you once enjoyed.
 When left untreated, depression can lead to a plethora of physical and emotional problems that can impact a person’s quality of life.

 Depression symptoms can range from mild to severe and often lasts 2 weeks or more: